-I’ve been spending more and more time learning R because a lot of the statistical procedures used in bioinformatics are being made available (most times exclusively) via R and Bioconductor.
-As I keep learning more about R, I’m continually impressed with its capabilities and wondered why I didn’t learn it earlier.
-Don’t make the same mistake, learn R as soon as possible if you’re serious about data analysis!
+I have been spending more and more time learning R because a lot of the statistical procedures used in bioinformatics are being made available (most times exclusively) via R and Bioconductor.
+As I keep learning more about R, I am continually impressed with its capabilities and wondered why I did not learn it earlier.
+Do not make the same mistake, learn R as soon as possible if you are serious about data analysis!

-You can click on the R tag, to retrieve most of my posts related to R. I say most because I’m sure I’ve forgotten to add the R tag to a few posts.
+You can click on the R tag, to retrieve most of my posts related to R. I say most because I am sure I have forgotten to add the R tag to a few posts.
 Lastly, as with the rest of my site, I use this site as a learning tool for myself so please view everything with a grain of salt (and please let me know where I have erred!).

 Books